andreqts/UDACITY-Full-Stack-exercises/projects/02_trivia_api/worked_code/backend/README.md

     description of the category of the question to be returned, or { 'id': 0, 'type': 'All' } in case any category can be returned.
 - Returns: A JSON object with the questions key, that contains the random question object of the specified category, or any category in case quiz_categories parameter is { 'id': 0, 'type': 'All' }.
+The object representing the current category, used as a filter for the randomly selected question, and also the total_quizz_questions, an integer value that represents the total number of questions of the selected category (or categories) in the database.
+The boolean success field is True if no errors have occurred.
 {
     'question': [  {
             'id': 1,